Military Units to Aid Production: Activities inside the camps

-Internees were divided by category, into camps for gay men and camps for everyone else.
-The internees were often divided by category (Jehovah’s Witnesses, gay men, Catholics, etc.) en route to the camps and also at the camps themselves, where homosexuals and effeminate men would often be selected from one camp to another especially for homosexuals.
+The camps were divided by category into camps for gay men and camps for everyone else.
+The internees were often divided by category (Jehovah’s Witnesses, gay men, Catholics, etc.) en route to and at the camps.
+There, homosexuals and effeminate men would often be selected from one camp to another that was especially for homosexuals.

-There are many reports of physical abuse at the camps, especially directed towards Jehovah’s Witnesses.
-Among the many forms of abuse, former internees report Jehovah’s Witnesses being beaten, threatened with execution, stuffed with dirt in their mouths, buried in the ground until their neck, and tied up naked outside in barbed wire without food or water until fainting.
-Emilio Bejel, author of Gay Cuban Nation, wrote that some of the officials who ran the camps were executed due to how badly they mistreated the inmates.
+There are many reports of physical abuse inside the camps, especially reports of physical abuse of Jehovah’s Witnesses.
+Among the many forms of abuse, former internees report that Jehovah’s Witnesses were beaten, they were threatened with execution, dirt was stuffed in their mouths, they were buried in the ground up to their necks, they were tied up naked outside with barbed wire and they were not given any food or water until they fainted.
+Emilio Bejel, the author of Gay Cuban Nation, wrote that some of the officials who ran the camps were executed because of how badly they mistreated the inmates.
 Nevertheless, the state-run Granma newspaper reported:

-"When the first groups, which were nothing good, began to arrive, some officers didn't have either the necessary patience or the required experience and lost their temper.
+"When the first groups, which were nothing good, began to arrive, some officers did not have either the necessary patience or the required experience and lost their temper.
 For these reasons, some officers were submitted to a court-martial.
 In some cases they were demoted and, in other ones [cases] they were expelled from the Armed Forces (Granma, April 14, 1966).

-Some internees mutilated themselves so they could be transferred from the camp.
+Some internees mutilated themselves in the hope that they would be transferred from the camps.